viebel/kids.klipse.tech/_posts/2016-06-19-programming-kids-3.md

 In order to use `def`, you need to compose an expression in the same way that you did with `+` and `*` in the previous chapters: with the **3 steps of an expression** that we introduced in [chapter 1]({% post_url 2016-01-01-programming-kids-1%}):

-1. First, you need to tell the computer that you want him to execute something.
+1. First, you need to tell the computer that you want it to execute something.
 For that you use the parenthesis: `()`.

-2. Then, you need to tell him what `operation` you want him to execute: in our case, the operation is `def`.
+2. Then, you need to tell the computer what `operation` you want it to execute: in our case, the operation is `def`.

-3. Finally, you need to tell him what are the details of the `operands` for `def` operation: the first operand is the `name` you want to give to the expression and the second operand is the `expression` you want to name.
+3. Finally, you need to tell the computer what are the details of the `operands` for `def` operation: the first operand is the `name` you want to give to the expression and the second operand is the `expression` you want to name.

 Combining all of that, we get: